EDUCBA

 Conclusion

 It’s extremely easy to create login pages in PHP.
 Here we have directly stored the credentials in the script, but ideally (and most commonly) they will be stored in some form of a database or key manager.
-Also, here we used sessions, which are stored on the browser side, but you can use cookies which are stored on the browser (client) side but are less reliable.
+Also, here we used sessions, which are stored on the browser side, but you can use cookies that are stored on the browser (client) side but are less reliable.

 Recommended Articles